Tomoki Yokoyama

 Tomoki Yokoyama (横山 友紀, Yokoyama Tomoki) is a Japanese professional shogi player ranked 4-dan.

-Early life and education
+Early life and apprenticeship

 Tomoki Yokoyama was born in Kakogawa, Hyōgo on January 26, 2000.
 He learned how to play shogi from his father, and was accepted into the Japan Shogi Association's (JSA) apprentice school at the rank of 6-kyū under the tutelage of shogi professional Keita Inoue in September 2012.

-Yokoyma was promoted to the rank of apprentice professional 1-dan in 2014, and apprentice profssional 3-dan in 2017.
+Yokoyma was promoted to the rank of apprentice professional 1-dan in 2014, and apprentice professional 3-dan in 2017.
 He obtained full professional status and the corresponding rank of 4-dan in September 2021 after tying for first with Mikio Kariyama in the 69th 3-dan League (April 2021 – September 2021) with a record of 13 wins and 5 losses.

-Yokoyama is currently a fourth-year student in the Faculty of Law of Konan University.
-He is the first student from the school to become a professional shogi player.
+Shogi professional

 Promotion history

 The promotion history for Yokoyama is as follows.